Dale-Xu1/Enlyn/README.md

 dotnet run <path>
 ```

-An example program has been written into the file `Main.en`, so you can run that to start and edit it as you want.
+An example program has been written into the file `Main.en`, so you can run the program to start and edit it as you want.

 ## Example Program